-At one time the Laccaria Amethystina Mushrooms was considered merely a variety of the deceiver (Laccaria laccata), a species of the same general size and form but very variable in color.
-During wet weather young caps of laccaria amethystina are quite purple (as is the specimen seen here.
+At one time the Laccaria Amethystina Mushrooms was considered merely a variety of the deceiver (Laccaria laccata), a species of the same general size and form but very variable.
+During wet weather young caps of laccaria amethystina are quite purple as is the specimen was seen here.

 The broad, deep gills of this mushroom are widely spaced and interspersed with shorter gills.
 Long before the cap fades to buff, the gills begin losing their color.
 The stem is up to 10 mm in diameter and up to 10 cm tall, the stems are hairy more so on the bottom and getting less hairy as you move towards the cap.
 They are deep purple at first but becoming paler as the caps fade, the stems of this woodland species are usually bent and often quite twisted.
 They are very tough and fibrous.